letsencrypt/boulder/docs/DESIGN.md

   * Verify the PKCS#10 CSR in the certificate request object
   * Verify that the CSR has a non-zero number of domain names
   * Verify that the public key in the CSR is different from the account key
-  * Retreive and verify the status and expiry of the order object
+  * Retrieve and verify the status and expiry of the order object
   * For each identifier referenced in the order request
     * Retrieve the authorization from the database
     * Verify that the authorization corresponds to the account key